Barnacle: Competitors

 Barnacles are displaced by limpets and mussels, which compete for space.
 They employ two strategies to overwhelm their competitors: "swamping", and fast growth.
 In the swamping strategy, vast numbers of barnacles settle in the same place at once, covering a large patch of substrate, allowing at least some to survive in the balance of probabilities.
 Fast growth allows the suspension feeders to access higher levels of the water column than their competitors, and to be large enough to resist displacement; species employing this response, such as the aptly named Megabalanus, can reach 7 cm in length.

 Competitors may include other barnacles.
 Balanoids gained their advantage over the chthalamoids in the Oligocene, when they evolved tubular skeletons, which provide better anchorage to the substrate, and allow them to grow faster, undercutting, crushing, and smothering chthalamoids.

 Predators and parasites

 Among the most common predators of barnacles are whelks.
 They are able to grind through the calcareous exoskeleton and eat the animal inside.
-Barnacle larvae are consumed by filter-feeding benthic predators including the mussel Mytilus edulis and the ascidian Styela gibbsi.
+Barnacle larvae are consumed by filter-feeding benthic predators including the common mussel and the ascidian Styela gibbsi.
 Another predator is the starfish species Pisaster ochraceus.
 A stalked barnacle in the Iblomorpha, Chaetolepas calcitergum, lacks a heavily mineralised shell, but contains a high concentration of toxic bromine; this may serve to deter predators.
 The turbellarian flatworm Stylochus, a serious predator of oyster spat, has been found in barnacles.
 Parasites of barnacles include many species of Gregarinasina (alveolate protozoa), a few fungi, a few species of trematodes, and a parasitic castrator isopod, Hemioniscus balani.